How to Watch World Cup 2026 Live on Saran Media

 Does Saran Media have official World Cup 2026 rights?

-Saran Media appears in the official rights picture across several World Cup 2026 markets, yes.
+Saran Media appears in the official rights picture across several World Cup 2026 countries, yes.

 Can I watch World Cup 2026 directly on Saran Media?